“Resilience, how to survive and thrive in a time of disruption”

 The world has been disrupted.
 Now more than ever resilience is at the forefront and will determine how we go forward.
 This year the theme of the FEAL Conference is “Resilience, how to survive and thrive in a time of disruption”.

-We are delighted to announce our Keynote speaker Dr Julia Baird.
+We delighted to hear from our Keynote speaker Dr Julia Baird.

 Dr Julia Baird is a best selling author and award-winning journalist.
 She hosts The Drum on ABC TV and writes columns for The New York Times, The Sydney Morning Herald, The Age, Washington Post and The Guardian.